 If you would like your French holiday to be organised by someone else then think about joining one of the many cycle tours.
 Being a popular cycling destination there are lots of tour companies offering cycling holidays if you prefer to join one.
 You will find everything from half a day riding around wineries to multiple weeks traversing the length of the country.
 There are options for all fitness types and more and more offering e-bike tours for that little bit of assistance when you need it.

 You will find a choice of guided or self-guided tours to choose from.
 A guided tour will typically involve set start and end dates, a fixed itinerary plus personnel who will accompany you each day.
 Group sizes vary depending on the company and everything is taken care of by the tour operator.

 Self-guided tours can be started whenever you want, and you do not join a group of people as you would in a guided tour.
 Instead the tour company plans the route and accommodation options, but you ride the route yourself without accompanying personnel.
 But don’t worry, most companies offer assistance if you need it along the way.

+If your French holiday is planned for the month of July then consider adding some Tour de France action to your itinerary.
 The sport of cycling has a long history in France and the annual Tour de France is testament to this.
 The first Tour de France was held in 1903 and apart from breaks during war times, has run every year since.
 The event was started as a way of selling more of the L’Equipe newspaper but has developed into the perfect tourism advertisement for France.